Fun and Spooky Homemade Ghost Costume Ideas

 My daughter, husband and I are involved in a lot of fundraisers for our club, the Indiana Ghost Trackers.
 We do several ghost tours and walks during the month of October.

 I put this costume on as night falls and our tours begin.
 I move about, keeping some distance from the tour groups, weaving in and out of buildings and peering out from behind hiding places.
-I never fail to frighten or spook our guests.
+The costume never fails to frighten or spook our guests.

 The tulle material moves softy in the wind giving my costume an “unearthly” appearance.
 I used layers and layers of tulle sewn at the top with a white ribbon (like a cape) and fashioned a hood of tulle connected to the body of material.
 No need to hem the bottom, the more unraveled and uneven, the more ghostly the costume looks.